bretmullinix/python-for-beginners/t3-object-oriented-programming/readme.md

     ![t2-working-with-integers](../images/t3-a-little-object-oriented-programming-with-the-primitives.png)

-    Lets break down the code:
+    Let's break down the code:

     1. The line `print ('Primitive Types to Represent Your Application ---->\n')` says to call the print method.
        The method is used to output the **argument**.
 The **argument** is the string **literal** 'Primitive